Creating Cohesive Flow

 You don’t want anything to get in the way of potential clients/customers finding your business.
 That’s the concept behind Message Match.
 When you align keywords, the text that appears in your ads, and the content of your landing page, you create a cohesive flow that could make the difference in someone choosing your business over another.
 Let’s dig deeper…

-Message Match as a concept can (and should) be utilized across a variety of advertising platforms, but for my purposes, I’m going to focus on its use when it comes to AdWords.
-And, well, if you’re already paying for AdWords, you might as well be making the most of it, right?
+Message Match as a concept can (and should) be utilized across a variety of advertising platforms, but for my purposes, I’m going to focus on its use when it comes to Google Ads.
+And, well, if you’re already paying for Google Ads, you might as well be making the most of it, right?

 First: The Key To Your Keywords